 The most authentic varieties of rice to use for paella would be a shortgrain rice cultivated in Spain, like bomba rice or calasparra rice.
 You can easily find these online, but I used arborio rice, which I keep on hand for risottos and makes a perfectly acceptable replacement.

 Not at all.
 While paella pans can be found easily here in the United States, and some are reasonably priced, I am a big believer in using what you already have in your kitchen and making it work.
 For the paella, I use my biggest, widest skillet and it works perfectly.
 Just don't use a pot with high sides and make sure the skillet is big enough to hold all the veggies, rice and liquid.

 Socarrat is the layer of "scorched," caramelized rice at the bottom of the pan that gets brown and crispy and adds a unique flavor dimension all its own.
 This is a technique also used in other global cuisines that eat rice abundantly, including Persian, Chinese and Latin American.

 To create a soccarat in your paella, cook the paella on a high flame in the last five or 10 minutes, but keep your nose engaged to ensure it doesn't burn.

-More tasty global vegan dishes
+More tasty rice dishes